Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - ✅    Read files async style with _aiofiles_
 - Test coverage for classes
 - Dynamic dashboard Event-Driven with Asyncio.Queue

-- Visual profiling
+- Pytest rapport to check tests coverage
+- Auto fetch() without reloading page for standard access in / and /tree
+- More DLL infos with pefile
 - Lazy loading, load only x's first processes then frontend JS
-- Auto fetch() without reloading page for standard access in / and /tree
-- Hashing files in _WebAssembly_ to free the back-end, _Pyodide_, then _Rust-WASM_

 - Geolocation of opened connections
-- DB conn
+- DB conn (Tortoise!!)
-- More DLL infos with pefile
+- Optimize fetching of services with _WMI Watcher_ or _psutil_

+## Possible improvements that i will **NOT** make

+- Plugin System and _REPL_ for modifying system while running
 - _Hierplane_ for displaying tree
-- Optimize fetching of services with _WMI Watcher_ or _psutil_
 - Workers _Dask_
-- Plugin System and _REPL_ for modifying system while running
+- Hashing files in _WebAssembly_ in _Rust-WASM_
+- Visual profiling of application's speed